Utsavlakshkar/Symptom_Checker/README.md

 # Symptom Checker
-This is a symptom-checking diagnosis software
+This is a symptom-checking diagnosis software.
 Users can give their symptoms as input and can view their diagnosed disease as an output

 # Model.py